SergeGray/RSpec-talk/README.md

 assert_equal assigns(:variable), Model.last
 assert_template 'view/action`
 ```
+  * I had an example recently where I wanted to test whether something gets added to a hidden form field on page, which is outside the scope of our usual tests.
 * Something that we can improve on is unit test isolation.
 We don't want to test the same stuff multiple times in different places.

 ### Integration tests